 sf read 0x82000000 0x0 0x1000000

-Now Windows and UNIX systems tend to have TFTP server installed natively.
+Now Windows and UNIX systems tend to have TFTP servers installed natively.
 A thing to remember with TFTP is that you can’t, by default, create files on the server.
-The easiest way to resolve this is to create an empty file on the server, and let it be overwritten.
+The easiest way to resolve this is to create an empty file on the server and let it be overwritten.

 Okay.
-For some unknown reason this isn't working.
-There seems to be an issue with DNS / the routing / perhaps the REALTEK 8188FTW card responsible for WiFi shenanigans.
+For some unknown reason, this isn't working.
+There seems to be an issue with DNS / the routing / perhaps the REALTEK 8188FTW card is responsible for WiFi shenanigans.
 How to resolve it is absolutely beyond me.
-No matter how I setup the ftp server or what network configs in the U-Boot system cant ping out nor can it perform anything TFTP related.
+No matter how I setup the FTP server or what network configs in the U-Boot system cant ping out nor can it perform anything TFTP-related.

-I thought that maybe its a Windows issue, so I decided to setup a RasberryPi and try my luck over there on UNIX hardware "locally".
-Unfortunately, my Pi's HDMI interface is broken so I cant use it.
+I thought that maybe it was a Windows issue, so I decided to setup a RasberryPi and try my luck over there on UNIX hardware "locally".
+Unfortunately, my Pi's HDMI interface is broken so I can't use it.
 To make matters worse I just re-flashed the system so ssh isn't enabled from startup...
-Lets try a VM.
+Let's try a VM.